adamgligor/adamgligor.github.io/_posts/2018-11-07-streaming-data-to-zip-file.md

 tags: programming
 ---

-How to export huge amounts of data from a data source like a database into flat files efficiently.
+.Net coding challenge, how to export huge amounts of data from a data source like a database into flat files efficiently.

 ## Solution